Oscar Best Actress winner from the year you were born

 You may also like: The strange and beautiful worlds of Tim Burton movies

 The gorgeous period piece, "Howards End," was a game-changer for Emma Thompson.
 She had a great deal of London stage and television success, and some well-received comedic turns in film.
 We got to know more about Thompson by her portrayal of a progressive, intellectual woman experiencing classism in Edwardian England.
 Often criticized for being too vocal about human rights and environmentalism, Thompson had an informed perspective for this role.

 Holly Hunter was nominated for two Oscars in 1993; she lost Best Supporting Actress for "The Firm," but won her first Oscar for "The Piano."
 She portrayed a mute piano player negotiating her life around the opportunity to play.
 Hunter, born deaf in one ear, taught co-star Anna Paquin sign language.
 Hunter also played her own pieces in the film.
 "The Piano" is notable for having two strong female stars, a female writer and director, and a female co-producer.

 - Movie: "Blue Sky"

-Everything known about Jessica Lange is demonstrated in “Blue Sky.”
-She’s sexy, unpredictable, and strong, as well as authentic and capable of softening at just the right times.
-Her role portrayal of Carly Marshall, who has a mental illness, could have been a caricature, but instead it’s a genuine look at a woman trying to thrive in an suffocating situation.
-This was Lange’s first Oscar win.
+Everything known about Jessica Lange is demonstrated in "Blue Sky."
+Her role portrayal of Carly Marshall, who has a mental illness, could have been a caricature, but instead it's a genuine look at a woman trying to thrive in a suffocating situation.
+This was Lange's first Oscar win.

 1995: Susan Sarandon